honkerst/selfhostedbookmarks/TECHNICAL_DOCUMENTATION.md

 ## Overview

 This is a self-hosted bookmarking service built with **vanilla PHP** (backend) and **vanilla JavaScript** (frontend).
-It allows users to save, organize, and search bookmarks with tags, similar to pinboard.in or del.icio.us.
+It allows users to save, organize, and search bookmarks with tags, similar to del.icio.us.

 **Key Technologies:**
 - Backend: PHP 7.4+ with SQLite database